Low-temperature behaviour of social and economic networks: Introduction

-Complex networks have recently attracted much interest from the community of physicists, due to the possibility of applying various techniques generally inspired by statistical mechanics in order to highlight universal properties \cite{barabba,siam}.
-Among the several approaches that have been explored, an interesting one (originally proposed by sociologists and termed \emph{exponential random graphs} \cite{holland}) has been recently explored within an explicit statistical-mechanics framework \cite{berg,burda,fitness,pastor,newman_expo,mygrandcanonical}.
-This powerful formalism allows one to treat in a unified fashion a large class of models, including random graphs \cite{barabba,siam}, the configuration model \cite{newman_conf}, hidden-variable models \cite{fitness,pastor} and generalizations of them \cite{newman_expo,mygrandcanonical}.
-If we restrict ourselves to unweighted networks with a fixed number of vertices $N$ and with no self-loops or multiple edges, each link is regarded as a ``particle'' that can be placed between any two vertices, subject to the constraint that the ``occupation number'' of each pair of vertices $i,j$ can only be $a_{ij}=0,1$ as in the familiar Fermi statistics.
+Among the several approaches that have been explored in order to reproduce the structure of real social and economic networks, an interesting class of models has a long tradition in social network analysis and goes under the name of \emph{Exponential Random Graphs} (ERGs) \cite{holland}.
+ERGs allow one to specify a set of desired topological properties or `constraints', and estimate the probability to be assigned to every possible network in order to reproduce the observed values of such properties.
+More recently, ERGs have been shown to be equivalent to a class of statistical ensembles of graphs \cite{newman_expo} and have been further generalized \cite{berg,burda,mygrandcanonical,mybosefermi,ginestra,mymethod,mywreciprocity,mytriadic,mydistance}.
+This powerful formalism allows one to treat in a unified fashion a large class of models, including random graphs \cite{barabba,siam}, the Configuration Model \cite{newman_conf}, Hidden Variable models \cite{fitness,pastor} and extensions of them \cite{newman_expo,mygrandcanonical}.
+If we restrict ourselves to binary networks with a fixed number of vertices $N$ and with no self-loops or multiple edges, the analogy with statistical physics lies in the fact that in these models each link can be regarded as a `particle' that can be placed between any two vertices, subject to the constraint that the `occupation number' for each pair of vertices $i,j$ can only be $a_{ij}=0,1$ (for missing or existing links respectively) as in the familiar Fermi statistics.
 Clearly, $a_{ij}$ coincides with the entries of the $N\times N$ adjacency matrix $A$ characterizing the topology completely.
 Each allowed adjacency matrix $A$ corresponds to a possible configuration, and the set of possible configurations (each with its statistical weight $P_A$) defines the statistical ensemble of graphs.
+Thus, the framework of ERGs allows one to develop the `statistical mechanics of networks' by exploiting a range of tools which are well known in physics \cite{newman_expo}.